T H E P O W E R S Y S T E M C O N S U L T A N T S

 Cable Sizing design

 Selecting a cable size for both an LV and MV installation requires the designer to consider the circuit protection breaker and device for the circuit.

 As well as the method of installation, considerations also need to be made for load flow, the potential of overload, cable current carrying capacity, voltage drop, earth fault, short circuit withstand and mechanical protection.

 The optimisation of cable sizes requires a careful balance between preventing oversizing and the cables current carrying capacity, voltage drop and length.

 We have carried out investigations in relation to hot cables while determining the condition of an old cable and its remaining life expectancy and suitability for re-use.

 Electrical thermal imaging surveys are used to establish instances of overheating within an electrical installation.
-They detect where installations have live bar and cables incorrectly terminated and highlight the presence of an undersized electrical installation.
+They detect where installations have live bars with incorrectly terminated cables, highlighting the presence of an undersized electrical installation.
 The results of the thermal imaging survey will reveal whether the installation requires repair, diversions or replacement to prevent faults or future loss of power.

 Discovering overheating switchboards through thermal imaging will in turn, uncover contributing factors which will require investigation.

 Occurrences of incorrectly tightened busbar bolts and terminations lead to overheating and potential short circuits; and undersized or de-rating of sub-mains cables lead to hot cables and hot areas of the electrical installation.

 thermal imaging survey